 New forms of innovation

 Any useful future scenario should combine environmental AND social innovation.
-And there is no example of the one represented by the urban greening mission.
+And there is no example of that represented by the mission of urban greening.

 Post Covid cities they are recovering public spaces for pedestrian traffic.
 Fewer cars, less pollution, more human dimension (with an example above all: i superblocks).
 Giving these spaces a strong green connotation could have an impact on our psychological well-being and could help reduce inequality in impoverished urban areas.